 The Gift of Interpretation of Tongues: A Guide For Its Use

 The gift of interpretation of tongues stands as one of the most intriguing and often-misunderstood gifts of the Holy Spirit described in Scripture.
-This supernatural ability enables believers to interpret messages spoken in unknown tongues into their native language to uplift and encourage the Church, the Body of Christ.
+In this foundational guide, we will explore the biblical purpose and supernatural operation of this extraordinary gift, clearing up common misconceptions along the way.

 Essential Understanding: What Is the Gift of Interpretation of Tongues?